What Are the Best and Worst Foods and Drinks for Your Oral Health?

 Maintaining good oral health goes beyond brushing and flossing; it also involves making mindful choices about what you eat and drink.

-Your diet can significantly impact the health of your teeth and gums.
 Some foods and drinks are better than others when it comes to oral health.

 Let’s explore the best and worst foods and drinks for oral health, helping you make informed choices to preserve your smile.